adrianyau/SQL-Final-Project/starting_with_questions.md

 |Israel        |32         |
 |Switzerland   |16         |

 While it was easier to draw the 'revenue' data from the 'analytics' table, there is information on the 'unit_sold' and 'unit_price' to calculate the revenue.
-To see the difference:
+To see the variance:

 ```sql
 /* Comparision between 'revenue' column versus calculated revenue by 'units_sold' * 'unit_price' by city. */